LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
 But even better for performance is for the component to not re-render at all.
 We can use this Memo component to make a tiny element that re-renders itself whenever name changes.
-And we can two-way bind this input directly to the the observable, so we don't have to re-render the whole component when the input changes.
+And we can two-way bind an input directly to the the observable, so we don't have to re-render the whole outer component while typing.
 -->

 ---